The Leaky Gut syndrome, a serious health condition caused mainly by modern food

 This is a powerful gut healer.
 It acts like a very efficient detoxifier for the intestines, colon, blood, and liver and has been known for ages as a solution for constipation.

 A study at the University of Pittsburgh Cancer Institute confirms that Triphala prevents and slows the growth of pancreatic cancer tumors.
 There are other studies which confirm that Triphala repairs the holes in your intestines and rebalances your intestinal mucus.

 Triphala powder can be bought in nearly all Indian grocery stores.
 You can make a tea which one should drink on an empty stomach before meals or at bedtime.

-½ a teaspoon of the powder into a cup of hot water.
+½ a teaspoon of the powder into a cup of boiling water.

 It tastes bitter, so one can add a bit of honey and some Indian clarified butter.

 You can also buy it as a supplement, recommended are 1000mg a day.
 In the liquid form, you need a dropper full together with water or juice before your meals.

 Dr. Al Sears is an antiaging doctor in the US.
-I get his newsletters on a regular basis and find a lot of valuable information there.
+I get his newsletters regularly and find a lot of valuable information there.